Summary of Sailing in Malta 1

 Maltese bread

-British goods – oooh so many lovely products in the supermarkets, we went mad buying lots of Cheddar cheese, curry and Chinese ingredients, cereals and sauces Emerald is significantly heavier than when she arrived.
+British goods – oooh so many lovely products in the supermarkets.
+We went mad buying lots of Cheddar cheese, curry and Chinese ingredients, cereals and sauces Emerald is significantly heavier than when she arrived.
 Seeing red phone boxes and post boxes reminded us of home.
-Price wise fresh produce was more expensive than in Sicily; the jars and sauces we bought were also a little more than UK prices, but then that’s to be expected if most goods are imported.
+Price wise fresh produce was more expensive than in Sicily.
+The jars and sauces we bought were also a little more than UK prices, but then that’s to be expected if most goods are imported.

 Birthday celebrations, joined by Casiopee and Pruveda